springernature/frontend-playbook/practices/managing-node-projects.md

 Yes.
 There are two main reasons:

 1. Predictable builds, as discussed above.
-1. Dependency analysis tools (such as `npm audit`, GitHub Security Alerts and `snyk`) can spot insecure dependencies anywhere in the dependency tree by analysing the `package-lock.json` file.
+1. Dependency analysis tools (such as `npm audit`, GitHub Security Alerts and `Snyk`) can spot insecure dependencies anywhere in the dependency tree by analysing the `package-lock.json` file.
 These tools can force patch version updates of insecure dependencies in the tree, without waiting for third-party package maintainers to release new packages with updated dependencies.
 This wouldn't be possible without a `package-lock.json` and is a huge benefit.

 The downside is it requires all developers to use `nvm` and `npm ci` to install dependencies, otherwise there will be constant conflicts in the `package-lock.json` file.